ayahalij/Fossil-Prospector/README.md

 * Your current score and fossil discoveries are displayed in the side panel
 * Finding every fossil component before:
     * Time runs out
-    *or*
+    *and*
     * The available tries finish
-* A win message will appear *only if you locate all fossil parts before time ends or before the available tries finish*
+* A win message will appear *only if you locate all fossil parts before time ends and before the available tries finish*
 * The **Restart** button will allow you to restart the game.

 ##  Planning Materials 📁